NahimNasser/django-unchained/README.md

-Django Unchained: An introduction to python and django
+Django Unchained: An Introduction to Python and Django
 ======================================
 By: Shah Warraich and Nahim Nasser

 #Course Outline

-Date:   Thursdays
+* Date:   Thursdays
-Time:   6:30pm - 8pm (1.5HR)
+* Time:   6:30pm - 8pm (1.5HR)
-Cost:   Free
+*Cost:   Free

 ##Description: